 Sometimes after hard sparrings, all you need to do is tighten up the compression hilt, and the sword will be as good as now.

 It’s very well balanced, and it gives you that light feeling when you fence with it.
-Thanks to hex nut screw in the pommel, it can be easily disassembled and maintained.
+Thanks to the hex nut screw in the pommel, it can be easily disassembled and maintained.

-What we like about this sword are customization options.
+What we like about this sword are the customization options.
 You can change the pommel type, colors, guard, handle, and some other parts.
 These options also build up the price of this sword, but if budget isn’t a problem, this sword will definitely fulfill your requirements.

 It’s one of the most durable and safest feders on the market right now.
 The blade is 5mm thick which makes it very resilient against edge damage.
 It’s flexible on the first third of the blade and stiffer on the other 2 thirds.
-The tip is back-folded and hollow, which is probably the safest possible tip you can have on feder, and the lightest as well.
+The tip is back-folded and hollow, which is probably the safest possible tip you can have on a feder, and the lightest as well.

 It has fantastic handling features.
 A combination of distal and profile taper with a huge schilt make it a low polar moment feder.
-This means that a lot of sword’s weight is concentrated in the guard, and not on the blade.
+This means that a lot of the sword’s weight is concentrated in the guard, and not on the blade.
 PoB is around 8cm (3.2″) from the guard.

 The handle is covered by a black cord, and the handle is actually lengthier than on other feders, mainly because Peter Regenyei anticipated that fencers will wear heavy HEMA gloves when they fence with this sword.

 There are different versions of this sword available on his site, so make sure to check this masterpiece out.

 HEMA Sword for Tournaments – One-Handed Sword and Buckler Category

 This is one of the most intense categories of HEMA tournaments.
 Hits aren’t as massive as they are in the longsword category, but they’re more frequent.